-If a student is placed on Academic Warning and does not improve to an acceptable level by the end of the next term, the student will be placed on Academic Probation.
-The student may work their way off Probation, to the Warning status, and back to a clean slate one term at a time.
+If a student is placed on Academic Warning and does not improve to an acceptable level by the end of the next term, the student is placed on Academic Probation.
 When a student is placed on Academic Probation, a message is sent to the student and the student's family making it clear that the relationship between Thayer and the student is not working as intended.

-Students on Academic Probation work closely with their advisor and the Academic Support Coordinator.
-They receive short-term feedback through the Weekly Progress Reports.
-(See Academic Warning, above.)
-Professional tutoring will usually be required, and the student may be prohibited from participating in interscholastic sports and/or performance activities.

-Students placed on probation will be reviewed by the Middle School faculty, and a decision will be made as to whether the student will be permitted to continue at Thayer.
-Final decisions are usually made at the end of the year, but in most cases, discussion will be ongoing, and a decision could be reached before the end of the year.
+The student may work their way off Probation, back to the Warning status, and then back to a clean slate one term at a time.
+Students on Academic Probation work closely with their Advisor and the Academic Dean.
+They receive short-term feedback through the Weekly Progress Reports (See Academic Warning, above.).
+Professional tutoring is usually required, and the student may be prohibited from participating in interscholastic sports and/or performance activities.
+Students placed on Probation are then reviewed by the Middle School faculty, and a decision is made as to whether the student will be permitted to continue at Thayer.
+Final decisions are usually made at the end of the year, but in most cases, discussion is ongoing, and a decision could be reached before the end of the year.